Aamir Zaki: Coke Studio

+Aamir Zaki also taught guitar playing at National Academy of Performing Arts (NAPA) in Karachi and inspired many Pakistani youngsters into picking up the guitar.

 Personal life

-Zaki got married at the age of 22, and got divorced at the age of 24.
+Zaki married at the age of 22 and divorced at the age of 24.
 The song "Mera Pyar" from his album Signature was for his ex-wife.
-Zaki had prolonged illness and severe depression, he became self-destructive over time and even started to burn some of his guitars.
+Following which, Zaki had prolonged illness and severe depression, he became self-destructive over time and even started to burn some of his guitars.
+He was a vulnerable, emotionally troubled man.

 Death

-Zaki died on June 2, 2017, at the age of 49 after suffering from a heart attack.
+Zaki died on 2 June 2017, at the age of 49, after suffering from a heart attack.

+According to a major newspaper of Pakistan:

+"He was also a thinking artist, a musician ahead of his time; it can be felt when listening to his work".